headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 Keep in mind that **server=y** means the AEM Server is the target of the debug connection and must not be changed.

-After the AEM Server is up you can connect from the plugin.
+After the AEM Server is up and running (it is probably best to wait until the login page shows up) and then you can connect from the plugin.

 #### Setting up a New Maven Project Manually